prudhvibhattiprolu/Zstats/README.md

 Python tools to compute the **exact Asimov significance** <img src="https://latex.codecogs.com/gif.latex?Z^\textrm{A}"> advocated in Reference [1] as the standard significance measure for projected exclusions and discovery sensitivities in counting experiments, both when the background is known and when it is subject to some uncertainty.

-**(The documentation of all functions in this package can also be accessed using the python help funtion)**
+**(The documentation of all functions in this package can also be accessed using the python help function)**

 ## Installation